sofiakali/frontend-cookbook/pages/GithubPipeline.md

 # Github Pipeline with Travis Set-up

-We deploy Github based repozitories with [Travis](https://travis-ci.org/) and it needs to be set up properly with commands described below.
+We deploy Github based repositories with [Travis](https://travis-ci.org/) and it needs to be set up properly with commands described below.

 ## Set-up